isomerpages/mlaw-corp/news/press-releases/_posts/2021-02-05-MinLaw-IPOS-Seek-Feedback-on-Draft-Copyright-Bill.md

 5. The full public consultation paper may be viewed online at <a href-"https://go.gov.sg/copyright-consult2021" target="new">https://go.gov.sg/copyright-consult2021</a>.

 {:start="6"}
 6. Members of the public are invited to submit their views by 1 April 2021.
-They may submit feedback via the online forms accessible at the link above or email to <a href = "mailto:MLAW_Consultation@mlaw.gov.sg">MLAW_Consultation@mlaw.gov.sg</a> with the subject or header <b>“Feedback on Copyright Bill Consultation Paper”</b>.
+They may submit feedback via the online forms accessible at the link above or email to <a href="mailto:MLAW_Consultation@mlaw.gov.sg" target="new">MLAW_Consultation@mlaw.gov.sg</a> with the subject or header <b>“Feedback on Copyright Bill Consultation Paper”</b>.

 **MINISTRY OF LAW**
 **INTELLECTUAL PROPERTY OFFICE OF SINGAPORE**